-Another artsy and chill bar, despite the name is Bar Molotov.
-The walls are covered with random stuff and you could spend the whole evening exploring all the knick knacks used as decoration in this bar or you could also relax after a day of touring the city while playing board games and enjoying a long drink.
+Another artsy and chill bar, despite the name, is Bar Molotov.
+The walls are covered with random stuff and you could spend the whole evening exploring all the knick-knacks used as decoration in this bar or you could also relax after a day of touring the city while playing board games and enjoying a long drink.
 This is a local specialty cocktail with gin and different flavors such as cranberry and grapefruit.
-Don’t expect anything fancy since it’s premixed and comes from the draft, still pretty good.
+Don’t expect anything fancy since it’s premixed and comes from a tap, still pretty good.

-For more activities in Helsinki you can visit the city’s website.
+For more activities in Helsinki, you can visit the city’s website.
 You can also save in Google maps all the list of all the places I’ve mentioned above.
 If it’s too cold to explore the city, I recommend taking a break in one of the many malls in the city.
 There are some underground ones with loads of restaurants and shops, including the famous Moomins stores.
+Follow me on Instagram @joyzcortez for more travel pics & ideas.
 Enjoy your time in this beautiful city and always BE PRESENT.

 I looked to the window next to me and saw a big, beautiful butt.